drpaneas/egkatastasis/documentation/isolation.md

 * Virtual Machines

 		Give us great isolation, terrible overhead and they are not so easy to interact with scripting.
-I mean you can do it, but it's not super fan.
+I mean you can do it, but it's not super fun.

 * Chroots